Skip to main content

 • Rank 3: Sources that are acknowledged, formal, and credible.

-• Rank 4: Sources that are known and reasonable credible.
+• Rank 4: Sources that are known and reasonably credible.

 • Rank 5: Sources that have satisfactory credibility.